Publicity for authors social entrepreneurs podcasters

-More importantly, we believe in using our PR skills as a force for good.
-As a first generation Taiwanese-American who grew up in a predominantly white railroad town, I know how it feels to be underrepresented (or completely invisible) in the media.
+More importantly, we believe in using our PR skills as a mechanism to drive social change.
+As a first generation Taiwanese-American woman who grew up in a predominantly white railroad town, I know how it feels to be underrepresented (or completely invisible) in the media.
 And, as a public relations specialist, I also know the power that the media has to amplify voices and stories like mine.

 When we use the media as an ally, we can shift our cultural narrative from negativity and division to one of inclusion, acceptance, and positive change.